Gal-Gilor/The_Linnaeus_Bot/README.md

    - Examining the change in loss throughout the training,it is evident a deeper neural network autoencoder, and additional training would increase image quality.
 Also, due to the fact, my local machine was unable able to provide adequate resources for training the model, I consider outsourcing the training process to external services such as AWS's SageMaker.

 3. Combine the two models and create a Generative Neural Network (GAN) model
    - I would love to see how well the unsupervised can reconstruct the dragonflies images.
-Also, test wehther the classifier can distingush between computer generated reconstructions, and real images
+Also, test whether the classifier can distingush between computer generated reconstructions, and real images